 Exceeding the Annual Earnings Limit for Social Security

-Although Social Security’s website is easily accessible and provides in-depth explanations, there are numerous rules and regulations to digest.
-This can cause confusion and unease.
+I understand that dealing with unfamiliar situations can be overwhelming, especially involving bureaucratic agencies like the Social Security Administration.
+While the Social Security website is easily accessible and provides in-depth explanations, there are numerous rules and regulations to understand, which can cause confusion and unease.

 Don’t Worry if You Exceed the Social Security Earnings Limit